theuserge/TheUserge.github.io/deployment.md

 It won't take time for building from scratch.

-To delete the built image of Bot.
-Use this Down command
+To delete the built image of Bot, use this Down command

 ```bash
 $ docker-compose down